One-Pan Salmon and Asparagus

 - Carefully open the foil packet to avoid scalding.
 Remove salmon fillet and asparagus to a platter to serve.

-For a dairy-free dinner, drizzle oil and herbs over the salmon and asparagus instead of using butter.
+You can easily make this dinner Whole 30 or paleo friendly.
+For a dairy-free dish, drizzle olive oil and chopped fresh herbs over the salmon and asparagus instead of using softened butter.
+Use wild-caught Alaskan salmon instead of farmed for the most flavor.

 What others are saying